alonsobsd/wazuh-makejail/README.md

 ```sh
 # appjail network add wazuh-net 10.0.0.0/24
 ```
 it will create a bridge named wazuh-net in where wazuh jail epair interfaces will be attached.
 By default wazuh-makejail will use NAT for internet outbound.
-Do not forget added a pass rule to /etc/pf.conf because wazuh-makefile  will try to download and install packages and some another resources for config wazuh services
+Do not forget added a pass rule to /etc/pf.conf because wazuh-makefile will try to download and install packages and some another resources for configuration of wazuh services

 ```sh
 pass out quick on wazuh-net inet proto { tcp udp } from 10.0.0.2 to any